Seattle's Child

 Your guide to a kid-friendly city

-Super-easy changes that make everyday foods seem extra-festive.
+Easy changes make everyday foods seem extra-festive

-1. Super-easy chocolate-covered strawberries
+1. Super-easy Chocolate-Covered Strawberries

 Grab a pint of strawberries and wash and dry them.
 Grab a quarter cup of chocolate chips and put the chips in the microwave for one minute, or until melted.
 Stir the chocolate and, using a spoon, drip it onto each strawberry, one at a time.
 Put the coated strawberries on a plate and into the fridge for at least 30 minutes.
 (If more chocolate is needed, just heat up another quarter cup of chips and repeat.)

-2. Heart-shape pancakes
+2. Heart-shape Pancakes

 What you need: Pancake batter, a heart-shape cookie cutter, patience.

-3. Heart-shape sandwiches
+3. Heart-shape Sandwiches

 Peanut or sunflower butter and jelly work great for this one, as do grilled cheese sandwiches.

-4. Heart-shape pasta
+4. Heart-shape Pasta

 What you need: Heart-shape pasta and tomato sauce and/or parmesan.

-5. Apple slice hearts
+5. Apple Slice Hearts

 Cut an apple into two wedges and place them together to make your own hearts.
 For extra holiday flair, add some caramel dipping sauce or even — ooh! — melted chocolate.

-6. St. Valentine’s hot cocoa
+6. St. Valentine’s Hot Cocoa

 Make a cup of hot chocolate.
 Top it with some whipped cream or mini marshmallows and a dash of tiny cinnamon hearts.
 It will make for a beautiful, festive treat with minimal effort, too.
 But make sure your kid actually likes cinnamon hearts.
 (Many kids find them just too hot.)